Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 >Please provide the following:
 >  * A brief description of the project.
->  * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+>  * An indication of how you will integrate this project into Substrate / Mintbase / Kusama.
 >  * An indication of why your team is interested in creating this project.

 ### Project Details